johngoldin/can_i_blog_too/content/post/2020-03-29-covid19-cases-in-connecticut/index.en.md

 #### An Interesting Video That Explores Factors That Affect an Epidemic

-This is not directly related to the data for Connecticut, but I wanted to put in a plus for a very impressive video that uses animated simulations to illustrate how various parameters affect the epidemic.
+This is not directly related to the data for Connecticut, but I wanted to put in a plug for a very impressive video that uses animated simulations to illustrate how various parameters affect the epidemic.
 It's about 20 minutes long and it is well worth your time.
 It's from the site [3blue1brown](https://www.3blue1brown.com/) by Grant Sanderson.